Prolapsed disc causes include excess body weight

-Excess body weight is one of the more common causes of prolapsed discs in the neck and back.
-While most people recognize the potential health concerns of maintaining a higher-than-average body weight, they are often surprised to learn about the long-term damage that even a few extra pounds can inflict on the neck and back.
-That’s because the spinal column is designed to support a certain amount of weight, and additional pressure placed on the spine often accelerates spinal deterioration as individuals age.
+Excess body weight is a common contributor to prolapsed discs in the neck and back.
+While most people recognize the potential health concerns of being overweight or obese, they are often surprised to learn about the long-term damage that even a few extra pounds can inflict on the neck and back.
+That’s because the spinal column is designed to support a certain amount of weight, and additional pressure placed on the spine often accelerates spinal deterioration as people age and can lead to conditions like a prolapsed disc.

 Potential symptoms of prolapsed discs include: